 Starting primary school is an exciting new chapter in your child's life.
-Schools, and Reception teachers in particular, are well aware of the importance of this big step, and are dedicated to helping children settle in quickly and start enjoying school life.
+Schools, and Reception teachers in particular, are well aware of the importance of this big step.
+They are dedicated to helping children settle in quickly and start enjoying school life.

 As a Reception teacher, I understand that it can feel daunting when your child starts 'big school'.
 But by the time their child reaches the end of Reception, many parents are astonished at how much they have learned and developed in a year!
-So here are some helpful tips about the learning behaviours we try to foster in Reception and some ideas to get your child off to a great start in developing these skills.
+So, here are some helpful tips about the learning behaviours we try to foster in Reception, and some ideas to get your child started in developing these skills.

 Listening and communication

-Maintaining concentration throughout the school day can be challenging and is a major reason children are so tired in their first weeks of school!
-Building kits like 'Lego' are excellent for encouraging your child's resilience – especially if they can finish the whole activity in one sitting.
+Maintaining concentration throughout the school day can be challenging, and is a major reason children are so tired in their first weeks of school!
+Building kits like 'Lego' are great for encouraging your child's resilience – especially if they can finish the whole activity in one sitting.

-I often say to the parents of new children in my class that independence is one of the most important skills initially as children get used to doing things for themselves without you as the parent there to help them all the time.
-It is a big transition but increasing your child's confidence to have a try and getting them used to doing things for themselves will set them up to succeed.
+I often say to the parents of new children in my class that independence is one of the most important skills needed for starting primary school.
+It is vital that children get used to doing things for themselves without their parents there to help them all the time.
+It is a big transition, but increasing your child's confidence to have a try and getting them used to doing things for themselves will set them up to succeed.
 Ask your child to help you by giving them routine tasks which are achievable on their own.
 For example, whilst cooking dinner, ask them to wash vegetables or stack plastic dishes.
 Make sure that you praise them for doing it all on their own.

-When your child asks for help, its worth giving them another opportunity to have a try themselves —perhaps breaking down the task for them (for example, "Why don't you put on one shoe and I'll help with the other?").
-I am always amazed in the classroom at how many children who are encouraged to have a try themselves simply don't come back to ask again as they have been able to achieve what they wanted without help; they just needed encouragement from the adults around them to have another go!
+When your child asks for help, it's worth giving them another opportunity to have a try themselves.
+You could try breaking the task down for them (for example, "Why don't you put on one shoe and I'll help with the other?").
+In the classroom, I am always amazed at how many children who are asked to have a try themselves don't come back to ask again, as they have been able to achieve what they wanted without help.
+Often, children just need encouragement from the adults around them to have another go!

 On a very practical note, spending time helping your child recognise their written name is extremely helpful!
-Labelling their school items with them, showing them how you write their name and seeing if they can find their name in a list of words will really help them recognise their cloakroom peg, drawer or belongings independently.
+Labelling their school items with them, showing them how you write their name, and seeing if they can find their name in a list of words will help them recognise their cloakroom peg, drawer or belongings.